 Which data is shared between the applications?

-Different data is shared between SIBP and Intacct depending on the task at hand.
+Different data is shared between SIP and Intacct depending on the task at hand.

-📝 All dimensions, other than the employee dimension, are supported in SIBP.
+📝 All dimensions, other than the employee dimension, are supported in SIP.

-Create a new budget in Sage Intacct Budgeting and Planning
+Create a new budget in Sage Intacct Planning (SIP)

-When you create a new budget in SIBP, you can choose to import your Intacct data into your new budget, which provides the quickest way to create a budget.
-It is also the most effective method in terms of importing actuals or exporting a budget because a data map is automatically created for you between Intacct and SIBP.
-The data imported into SIBP using the integration includes:
+When you create a new budget in SIP, you can choose to import your Intacct data into your new budget, which provides the quickest way to create a budget.
+It is also the most effective method in terms of importing actuals or exporting a budget because a data map is automatically created for you between Intacct and SIP.
+The data imported into SIP using the integration includes:

 Company information (Name, First fiscal month, Base currency)